MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## **REPORT 1**

+## Dashboard Logic:
-sheet contains the main automated dashboard presenting weekly stock and sales performance.
+The first report acts as the main automated dashboard, presenting a high-level overview of stock and sales performance across product categories.
-The report combines data from two pivot tables and uses VLOOKUP-based mapping together with calculated Excel metrics to build a structured reporting layer.
+The dashboard retrieves aggregated results from pivot tables and transforms them into structured business metrics using lookup formulas and calculated indicators.

+Data Retrieval

+Data is dynamically retrieved from pivot tables using VLOOKUP formulas with dynamic column references.

+This allows the dashboard to automatically update whenever the pivot tables are refreshed while maintaining a consistent report structure.

 Two pivot tables act as the data aggregation layer: